America's Funniest Home Videos: Animal Edition: Premise

 AFV Animal Edition is based on the Tokyo Broadcasting System program Fun TV with Kato-chan and Ken-chan, which featured a segment in which viewers were invited to send in video clips from their home movies.
 As a spin-off, the show's formula is similar to America's Funniest Home Videos.
 Although a distinct show, contestants can submit their videos to America's Funniest Home Videos from which the show draws on for its animal-related video clips.
 The majority of the video clips are short (5–30 seconds) and closely related to the segment's theme as introduced and narrated by the host.
 Videos usually feature animals getting into humorous circumstances caught on camera; while others include animals displaying interesting capabilities or behaviors.
 The show also features interspersed animal facts, which often introduce connected videos, or are formed as trivia questions to the audience to bookend commercial breaks.
-For each episode, the producers and staff choose their favorite video submission that wins $1,000.
+For each episode, the producers and staff choose their favorite video submission that wins $1,000 in a non-tournament exhibition round.
 As noted in the closing credits of each episode, most of the videos have been edited for length due to time constraints.